Pregnancy due date changes are just one of the surprising things pregnancy can bring.

 If your pregnancy is the result of in vitro fertilization or IVF, your doctor will take into account the embryo’s age and the date of transfer to calculate your due date.

-Your pregnancy due date changes because of an irregular fundal measurement
+3. Your pregnancy due date changes because of an irregular fundal measurement.

 During every doctor’s visit, your fundal measurement will be examined.
+Fundal measurement refers to the distance in centimetres from the pubic bone to the top of the uterus.
 This examination gives a clearer picture of how far along you are, based on the size of your uterus.

-Your pregnancy due date changes because of abnormal Alpha fetoprotein levels
+4. Your pregnancy due date changes because of abnormal Alpha-fetoprotein levels

-Your alpha fetoprotein (AFP) levels, which is a protein produced by your growing baby’s liver and yolk sac, is usually measured between week 14 and week 22.
+Your alpha-fetoprotein (AFP) levels, which is a protein produced by your growing baby’s liver and yolk sac, are usually measured between week 14 and week 22.